LSI Keywords: Why They Matter and How to Use Them

 Latent Semantic Indexing (LSI) is a way in which search engines index and retrieve pages.
 LSI keywords are words or phrases that you can use to add more context to your content and help search engines index it.

-They crawl each page on your website, try to understand it, and index each page under relevant categories.
+Search engines crawl each page on your website, try to understand it, and index each page under relevant categories.
 This is where LSI keywords can help.

 LSI keywords are nothing but variations of your primary or target keyword.
 Let’s say your primary keyword is “Ruby”, which can mean:

 - A gemstone

 When you add another word or phrase to it like “a red Ruby” you provide the context to Google that you’re talking about a gemstone.